Carrying a Concealed Weapon in Florida

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of Carrying a Concealed Firearm in Central Florida or the greater Orlando area, please contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been arrested or charged with the crime of Carrying a Concealed Weapon in Central Florida or the greater Orlando area, please contact Criminal Defense Lawyer Richard Hornsby today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.